Health Articles

 5. Cleveland Clinic.
 The best way you can get more collagen. https://health.clevelandclinic.org/the-best-way-you-can-get-more-collagen/ (Accessed on December 29, 2020).

-6. What is collagen. https://www.livescience.com/collagen.html#:~:text=Collagen%20refers%20to%20a%20family,in%20the%20body%20by%20mass.
-(Accessed on December 29, 2020).
+6. What is collagen.

-Individual with mental health problem/disorder
+Individual with mental health problems/disorders

-Individual with cardiovascular disease
+Individuals with cardiovascular disease

-Individual with skin problem
+Individuals with skin problem

 References